-Superfeet Junior Synergizer Green Footbeds: Perfect for hiking, running, walking, skiing, and work boots.
-These are Superfeet's most popular footbeds.
+Superfeet Green Insoles: Perfect for hiking, running, walking, skiing, and work boots.
+These are Superfeet’s most popular footbeds.
 The Synergizer Footbeds have the most advanced features built into them for maximum support, balance, comfort, and shock absorption.
 The Patented Rear-Foot Control Point helps to control over-pronation, thus helping to keep your feet correctly aligned.
 Result: less stress on muscles, bones, and joints.
 These features help to provide relief, especially when the Heel Cushions are used in conjunction with the following Self-Help Treatments.
-See below.

 Immediate Self-Help Treatment should begin when symptoms of Sever’s Disease first appear.
 These treatments can include: